How to Protect Your Company Name In Germany?

 The following are some justifications to protect my company’s name in Germany:

-Prior to submitting an application to the Patent Office for trademark protection for a company name, it is essential for you to satisfy specific conditions.
+Before submitting an application to the Patent Office for trademark protection for a company name, you need to satisfy specific conditions.

 Here are the conditions to protect your company name in Germany:

 Using generic terms to name a business is improper and must be avoided.
-Hence in order to increase your chances to protect your company name in Germany, it is crucial for you to have a different and uncommon business name.
+Hence to increase your chances to protect your company name in Germany, you must have a different and uncommon business name.

 Utilizing any “emblems” or symbols of national sovereignty for your business’s name is strictly prohibited.
 The term “state sovereignty” describes the representatives of the state, including the federal authorities, the armed forces, and the police.
 It is advised to avoid using such terms in the business’s name to prevent facing legal consequences.